TusharRaturi/NBodySimulator/README.md

 The second button is Pause.
 This button can be used to pause and unpause the simulator.
 The next is the Trajectory checkbox.
-NOTE:-You can use the trajectory feature but it is recomended to be used when the simulator is paused.(When paused the simulator will show predictive trajectories of the particles if the Trajectories checkbox is checked.
+NOTE:-You can use the trajectory feature but it is recommended to be used when the simulator is paused.(When paused the simulator will show predictive trajectories of the particles if the Trajectories checkbox is checked.
 When unpaused it would show realtime(dynamic) predictive - only when the LMB remains pressed - trajectory of the same but beware: the more the no. of particles, the more expensive the trajectory operation.)
 The next is the collision type.
 If you choose destroy then bodies will destroy after colliding.
 If you choose merge then bodies will merge after colliding.
-The merged bodies will have a new colour proportional to their masses and the momentum of the mearger is conserved.
+The merged bodies will have a new colour proportional to their masses and the momentum of the merger is conserved.
 If you choose merge and destroy then same mass bodies will be destroyed and others will merge.

 The next is the units dropdown.
 Here you can set the units of the simulator.
 Available units are:- 1nm = 10^-9m